davemohla12/Quarterly/src/blog/posts/hiring-a-tax-pro-vs-using-a-quarterly-tax-app-whats-best-for-you.md

 **Pros:**
 - Super easy to use
-- Much cheaper than a tax pro (Zenguider is just $39/year)
+- Much cheaper than a tax pro
 - Built-in logic to help avoid penalties
 - Great for first-timers and busy entrepreneurs